LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 ---
 - Read and set configuration variables of Hadoop environment from Spark.
-  Note this code works with the local JVM, i.e. the driver (will not read/write on executors's JVM)
+  Note this code works with the local JVM, i.e. the driver (will not read/write on executors' JVM)
 ```
 // Scala:
 sc.hadoopConfiguration.get("dfs.blocksize")